zhannamatuzak/porada-de/README.md

 ### Features Left to Implement

-- The About page to be improved by adding photos and personal information of team members.
+- The About page will be improved by adding photos and personal information of all team members.
 The team members are already asked to prepare photos and descriptions about themselves.
-As the page About Us has the aim to attract the new team members, it should be more attractive and have more personal information.
+As the page About Us has the aim to attract the new team members, it should be more appealing and contain personal information and the information of all team members.

+- The form on Contact page will be improved as well.
+It should be added one more box with a dropdown list with predefined topic options.
+The reason for this is to give options for possible decisions: to “join", “to collaborate”, “to ask a general question”, “to ask a specific question”.
+It is not integrated yet because it is not discussed with all team members.

+- Also the Facebook Community page should be added.
+It could be very useful because the [Facebook community](https://www.facebook.com/groups/642363020399443) is closed and to become a member the person has to meet certain criteria.

 ## Technologies and Tools Used